 I feel like my life has been turned upside down since I started the tours, because now that I am taking groups of ten people (and sometimes even more) around Brooklyn, it is quite different from the tours I was running previously, which were mainly word-of-mouth referrals and smaller groups – families and couples.
 I’ve been learning as I go, continuously tweaking the tours as I introduce tourists to some of my favorite parts of Brooklyn.

 Sadly, the blog has been taking a bit of a back seat since I started running the tours, as I also still have several freelance writing and social media clients.
 I hope that going forward, I will get better at figuring out a way to balance all my projects.

-Life threw me a welcome curve ball just when I needed it.
+Life threw me a curve ball (in a good way!) just when I needed it.
 I won the Green Card at a time when I felt completely lost about where I should settle – I knew I wanted to live in New York, but getting a visa (without getting married) seemed impossible.
 And then there it was, a visa, thanks to a lottery (I still can’t get over the fact that I won the permission to live and work in New York!).
 And just as I was feeling lost again, this time around unsettled and unsure about whether I’d be able to make living in New York work, life threw me a curve ball again, giving me something that ties me to New York, and not only that, but something I’ve been wanting to do for a long time, and something I’m excited about every morning when I get out of bed.